samueleblanc/riemannsphere/README.md

 * In your *Downloads* directory, you should see ``riemannsphere-vx.zip``, which you can decompress (extract).
 * In the new *riemannsphere-vx* directory, double-click on ``index.html``.

 N.B.
-If a text file opens, right-click on your mouse and click on *Open with* [your favorite web browser].
+If a text file opens, right-click on it and click on *Open with* [your favorite web browser].

 ## License